-The uncertainty and confusion that has surrounded the speculative position of the UK during and after the Brexit negotiations, have undermined the confidence of many UK-based businesses, and sown collective doubt about investment into the wider economy.
+The uncertainty and confusion that has surrounded the speculative position of the UK during the Brexit negotiations, have undermined the confidence of many UK-based businesses, and placed collective doubt about investment into the wider economy.

-However, despite the negative predictions of a variety of economists and other experts, UK consumer confidence and spending has remained relatively resilient since then.
-The downturn in sterling's value also had some unforeseen positive upshots - inbound tourism searches from abroad suddenly spiked as foreign tourists sought to save money on trips to the UK, while overseas custom for UK brands also saw an increase, again thanks to international shoppers' savvy instinct for a bargain.
+British workers' wages have generally stagnated since the referendum and that has put a squeeze on consumer confidence and spending power.
+The downturn in sterling's value did have some unforeseen positive outcomes - inbound tourism searches from abroad suddenly spiked as foreign tourists sought to save money on trips to the UK, while overseas custom for UK brands also saw an increase, again thanks to international shoppers' savvy instinct for a bargain.

 The UK's digital market has mirrored this same resilient outlook with growth apparent across its variety of channels.
-Total UK digital ad spend amounted to over £10bn in 2016, according to the IAB's latest report, up 17% on the previous year, solidifying its position as the primary means of advertising in the UK above more traditional formats such as TV and print media.
+Total UK digital ad spend amounted to over £10bn in 2016, according to the IAB's latest report, up 17% on the previous year, solidifying its position as the primary means of advertising in the UK above more traditional formats such as TV and print media.3

 UK consumers have been early adopters of ecommerce, leading the world in many respects, and their eagerness to venture into this sphere has driven brands to invest in digital advertising.
-We Are Social's annual review of the global state of the digital economy highlighted the UK as having the highest percentage of its population who had bought something online:
+We Are Social's annual review of the global state of the digital economy highlighted the UK as having the highest percentage of its population who had bought something online.4